Jiahao004/Data-for-BT/README.md

 ### Back Translation Synthetic Corpus ###

-here we can use beam or sampling method, for beam generation, using
+here we can use beam or sampling method, for beam generation, using command

 ```
 fairseq-generate \